munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ^code debug-c

-To disassemble a chunk, we print a little header (so we can tell *which* chunk we're looking at) and then scan through the bytecode, disassembling each instruction.
-The way it iterates through the code is a little odd.
-Instead of incrementing `i` ourselves, we let `disassembleInstruction()` do it for us.
+To disassemble a chunk, we print a little header (so we can tell *which* chunk we're looking at) and then crank through the bytecode, disassembling each instruction.
+The way we iterate through the code is a little odd.
+Instead of incrementing `i` in the loop, we let `disassembleInstruction()` do it for us.
 When we call that function, after disassembling the instruction at the given offset, it returns the offset of the *next* instruction.
 This is because, as we'll see later, instructions can have different sizes.

 The core of the debug module is this function: